Market Analysis · Updated

 SystemPurposeImpact

-AI underwritingAutomated decisioning15+ bps cost improvement
+AI underwritingAutomated credit decisioning15+ bps cost-to-income improvement

-Remote ID verificationDigital onboardingEnables fully remote journeys
+Remote ID verificationDigital customer onboardingEnables fully remote mortgage journeys

-CRM platformsCustomer managementCross-sell optimization
+CRM platformsCustomer lifecycle managementCross-sell and retention optimization

-API integrationsLender connectivityFaster product comparisons
+API integrationsReal-time lender connectivityFaster product comparisons and decisioning

-ESG scoring toolsGreen mortgage qualificationAccess to incentive products
+ESG scoring toolsGreen mortgage qualificationAccess to incentive products and preferential rates

 6. Regulatory Landscape